jason-christopher/reading-notes/Code-102/Class-5.md

   * Same as RGB, but adds ***opacity*** as the last value between 0-1
   * 0 makes the text invisible
   * 1 makes the text normal

+## Reset CSS

+* The goal of a reset stylesheet is to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, etc.
+* The reset styles given here are intentionally very generic.